JakubSadlowski/checkout-component/README.md

 For now implemented only for session time and values are hard coded in demo database version.
 Next steps for improvement are to better the Database design.
 - Further improvements: Add Hibernate or MyBatis
+- Install Docker on AWS or Microsoft Azure
+- Set up container with chosen database image on Docker

 ---